Table of Contents

 The development of aggression – three possible explanations

 Aggressive venting is a purification process (catharsis hypothesis) that reduces drive tension.
-It is assumed that, for example, the viewing of aggressive scenes of a film substitutes for real release of aggression.
+It is assumed that, for example, the viewing of aggressive scenes of a film substitutes for the real release of aggression.
 This view contradicts the theory, that the original form of aggressive behavior is learned!

 Ethology interprets aggression as an animalistic instinct that serves the defense of habitat, the protection of the community, and the creation/preservation of social hierarchy.